-These two column focus on nature in the fall.
-How squirrels play an important roll in planting oak trees and how lazy gardeners are good for mother nature.
+These three columns focus on nature in the fall.
+How squirrels play an important roll in planting oak trees, how lazy gardeners are good for mother nature and why goldenrod doesn’t deserve its bad rap.
 Help pollinators overwinter by putting down your rakes and letting your garden look like a bit of a mess.

 In this article for Subaru Drive magazine I take the reader through our backyard conservation projects to remove grass, establish pollinator gardens, install rain gardens, and turn our turf lawn into a clover lawn.

 I like a lush, inviting yard.
 Grass?
 Not so much.
 Grass isn’t “green” – it’s wasteful, costing homeowners time, money and energy in an endless cycle of planting, watering and cutting.
 The Environmental Protection Agency (EPA) estimates that landscape irrigation accounts for nearly one-third of all residential water use, totaling almost 9 billion gallons per day.
 Grass is actually considered America’s largest irrigated “crop,” beating out even corn.

 For a simple step-by-step guide to install your own pollinator garden click the link below!

 Read more articles by Bonnie on the environment HERE